 Interview: “In the era of AI, a robust personal brand is critical."

-Summary: Personal Branding-driven visibility matters.
+What you will learn: Personal Branding-driven visibility matters.
 It's not just about individual advancement; it's about driving transformation within industries and organizations.
 When leaders avoid the spotlight, they miss opportunities to effect meaningful change and deny their teams and organizations the benefits of their expertise.

 Crafting a compelling personal brand isn't solely about self-promotion; it's a platform for sharing knowledge, experiences, and visions with a wider audience.
 It's about connecting with others, sparking innovation, and inspiring positive shifts.
 By systematically exploring their brand, leaders also gain clarity on their strengths and potential, paving the way for personal growth.